moltenform/vipercard/vipercard/doc/reference_05_functions.md

 ## selectedField()

-The field that contains current selected text, looks something like 'cd fld id 1234'.
+The field that contains current selected text, or "" if there is no selection.

+(If compatibility mode is enabled, not recommended for new code, uses HyperCard's formatting and returns a string like

+"card field 4".)

 Examples: